Passive Investing: Comparing Real Estate Strategies

 For the average working professional, real estate investing provides the best path to generate additional income and wealth for their family.
-This is why it is said that 90% of the richest people in the world hold a portion of their portfolio in real estate.
+However, true wealth comes with the ability to leverage time and to stop trading hours for dollars.
+That is why passive investing for real estate is such a key driver for the wealthiest people on the planet.
+It is said that 90% of the richest people in the world hold a portion of their portfolio in real estate.
 In fact, Kanye West was just added to Forbes annual list of billionaires with an estimated $81 million in real estate - nearly as much as he made from music and publishing at $90 million.

-Let’s cover some of the key benefits of real estate investing, advantages of passive investing, and best practices to evaluate passive opportunities.
+Let’s compare stocks to real estate, real estate strategies for for passive investing, and cover some of the key benefits of passive investing in real estate.
+In addition, we'll review best practices to evaluate passive investing opportunities.

-There are many advantages that real estate holds over other investment types.
-The primary benefits include stronger returns, more control, and excellent tax policies.
+There are many advantages that real estate holds over stocks and other investment types.
+The primary benefits include stronger returns, more control, and excellent tax provisions.

 One of the reasons real estate is able to beat stocks consistently is due to the control that a real estate investor has over the investment.
 Unlike stocks, where you don’t get to make any decisions on product launches, personnel hires or other factors that can determine profits, you get to make all the key decisions in real estate.
 This control allows you to identify opportunities and implement a business plan to boost returns.